-In advance of publicly announcing the Company's five-year (2024-2028) capital plan, management reviewed the ESG Progress Plan with the Board.

-Management and the Board discussed the foundation underlying the \$23.7 billion in projected investments over five years (2024-2028) that are designed to set the Company on the course to meet its long-term emission reduction targets while also ensuring continued focus on business fundamentals.
+In advance of publicly announcing the Company's five-year (2025-2029) capital plan, management reviewed the plan with the Board.
+Management and the Board discussed the foundation underlying the \$28.0 billion in projected investments over five years (2025-2029) that are designed to keep the Company on course to meet its long-term emission reduction targets while also ensuring continued focus on business fundamentals.
 Those discussions included criteria such as underlying customer preferences and needs, regulatory environment, financial implications, and technological advancements that will influence the trajectory of the plan's execution, and resulted in the Board's approval of management's strategic vision and recommendations.